30 July 2023

 On a cool November morning, Githabul Ranger Coordinator Gabriel Boota ignites a small patch of dry scrub on Nick Lazaredes’ property in Upper Eden Creek, situated in the Northern Rivers region of NSW.
 “Fires like this at the perfect time; it helps preserve culture, preserve the environment, and preserve nature and its animals.”

 “My grandfather operated this property here at Upper Eden Creek, just north of Kyogle (NSW).
 Our relationship with the Githabul Rangers began about four years ago.
-I'd heard about their work with cultural burning, which was just being understood [by non-Indigenous Australians] at the time,” Nick explains.
+I'd heard about their work with Cultural burning, which was just being understood [by non-Indigenous Australians] at the time,” Nick explains.

 The Githabul Rangers, property owner Nick Lazaredes and WWF-Australia's Tanya Pritchard on Githabul Country